-Dow Drops 2,100 Points: Stocks In Meltdown After Temporary Trading Halt
+The Fed Steps In, But Stock Market Meltdown Continues

+The S&P 500 and the Nasdaq were each down more than 7% after the Fed action.

+Last week, the central bank cut interest rates by a half a percentage point in an emergency move.
+Some analysts expect the Fed to cut rates again at its March 18 meeting if not sooner.
+Those rates affect the cost of borrowing on everything from credit cards to auto loans.

-The stock market extended its relentless, breathtaking drop Thursday — moving deeper into bear territory.
-Stocks fell so fast that it triggered a 15-minute halt in trading for the second time this week.
+The stock market has suffered a relentless, breathtaking drop — moving deeper into bear territory.
+Stocks fell so fast Thursday morning that it triggered a 15-minute halt in trading for the second time this week.

-The Dow Jones Industrial Average plunged more than 2,100 points, or 9.2%.
-The S&P 500 and the Nasdaq were each down more than 8%.

 Trump said it was an effort to stem the spread of the coronavirus, but the move caused confusion on both sides of the Atlantic and drew skepticism from several health experts.
 And it was also another blow to airlines, hotels and tourist attractions that have already taken a beating.